AFRICA

 ELD ACTIVITIES

-Title: The economics of soil organic carbon - Impact of sustainable land management approaches on ecosystem services of soil organic carbon on crop land in Western Kenya
+Title: The economics of soil organic carbon - Multi-benefits from sustainable land management for smallholders in Western Kenya

 Title: Economic and Policy Implications of ELD Studies in Kenya under the ReGreening Africa Project